 PMI cost over 4 years = $19,051

-And you may have heard that Fannie Mae scrapped their “declining markets” policy that required loan underwriters to boost minimum down-payment requirements by 5 percent in areas where home prices are falling or difficult to determine.
-But that does not mean that some banks have not kept the policy, and all PMI companies have certainly kept this policy in tact.
+And you may have heard that Fannie Mae scrapped their “declining markets” policy.
+It required loan underwriters to boost minimum down-payment requirements by 5 percent in areas where home prices are falling or difficult to determine.
+But that does not mean that some banks have not kept the policy.
+And all PMI companies have certainly kept this policy in tact.
 So the problem is still with us.

 Median prices for DC homes

 2009 median price was 427k